Genre: Contemporary, Young Adult, Romance

 Published by: Alfred A. Knopf Books for Young Readers

-Over the weekend, I was able to finish Another Day by David Levithan, the second and companion book of the painful, gut-wrenching, heart shattering and soulless book Everyday.
-(Finally!
-I was able to get some time for myself.)
-Everyday is a kind of book whereas you will never wanted to put the book down once you started it.
-Same goes with Another Day, I can’t put the book down and I kept on reading it until midnight.
+Over the weekend, I was able to finish Another Day by David Levithan, the second and companion book of the painful, gut-wrenching, heart shattering and soulless book Every day.
+Every day is a kind of book whereas you will never want to put the book down once you started it.
+Same goes for Another Day, I can’t put the book down and I kept on reading it until midnight.

 Another Day is a companion novel of Everyday where we can read with Rhiannon’s perspective.
 Like the first book Everyday, every line, every word, every thought is as much as painful as this.
 I don’t know if I’m going to shoulder all the pain and continue reading it or should I throw the book on the wall or burn everything.
 (Kidding!)
 David Levithan, once again, delivers a devastating story to his readers and I wanted to give him a slow applause.